noahehall/theBookOfNoah/linux/_nginx.md

       - options file that include different config options
   - confls
     - nginx config files like nginx.conf and fastcgi.conf

   - configure
     - contains config details and params that are required to compile nginx
+    - the configure script will
+      - scan for all dependent packages on teh server for nginx
+      - check for machine architecture
+      - define the nginx root dir, threads, modules, and various other config and temp paths
-    - the output of this file will create a Makefile
+      - will output a makefile
+    -

   - contrib
     - contains geo2nginx module
   - html